 SALT

-Parmigiano Reggiano includes sea salt, which is absorbed by the cheese while submerged for 20 days in brine tanks saturated to near total salinity.
+Parmigiano Reggiano includes salt, which is absorbed by the cheese while submerged for 20 days in brine tanks saturated to near total salinity.

 RENNET